JungleComputing/javagat/README.txt

 RUNNING GAT APPLICATIONS
 ------------------------
-To run GAT applications, you can use the bin/run_gat_app script, both on Windows and Unix systems.
+To run GAT applications, you can use the provided example script bin/run_gat_app, both on Windows and Unix systems.
+You do not have to use this script, it is just an easy example script that works in simple cases.

 If you don't use this script, you have to specify the directory that contains the .jar files of the adaptors with: